Kerry James Marshall: Early life and education

-Marshall was born October 17, 1955, in Birmingham, Alabama.
+Marshall was born October 17, 1955, in Birmingham, Alabama, United States.
 He was raised in Birmingham and later moved to Los Angeles, California, as part of the Great Migration.
 He is the son of a postal worker and a homemaker.
-His father's hobby was buying broken watches that he would inexpensively acquire in pawnshops and learn how to fix them with the help of books before reselling the watches.
+His father's hobby was buying broken watches that he would inexpensively acquire in pawnshops and learn how to fix them with the help of books, before reselling the watches.

 Marshall's home in Los Angeles was near the Black Panther Party's headquarters, which left him with a feeling of social responsibility and influenced his work directly.

-The subject matter of his paintings, installations, and public projects is drawn from African-American culture and rooted in the geography of his upbringing.
+The subject matter of his paintings, installations, and public projects is drawn from African-American culture and is rooted in the geography of his upbringing.
 In 1963, he moved with his family to the Nickerson Gardens public housing project in the Watts district of Los Angeles, just a few years before the race riots began.